Humanists in Parliament

 The Group is not affiliated to or part of the BHA, but the BHA does provide the secretariat for the Group.

-For more information you can email Pavan Dhaliwal, BHA Head of Public Affairs and the APPHG Administrator.
+For more information you can email Pavan Dhaliwal, BHA Director of Public Affairs and Campaigns and the APPHG Administrator.

 The Group meets around four times a year to hear speakers and discuss relevant issues, as well as to share information and receive briefings on matters of interest.
 These matters are wide-ranging and include the promotion of a rational approach to bioethical, medical, and scientific issues, the defence of free speech, civil liberties and education.